Ric Charlesworth: Biography

 Born in Subiaco, Western Australia, Charlesworth attended Christ Church Grammar School until he graduated in 1969.
 In 1976, he completed a medical degree (MB, BS) from the University of Western Australia School of Medicine.
 In 2002, he received an honorary Doctorate of Science at the University of Western Australia and completed a Bachelor of Arts majoring in philosophy and history also at the University of Western Australia.

-His father Lester Charlesworth, a dentist, represented Western Australia in cricket between 1949–1951.
+His father Lester Charlesworth, a dentist, represented Western Australia in cricket between 1949 and 1951.

 Cricket

-In 1969 he captained the Western Australian State under 19 cricket team before going on to play A grade Club cricket for West Perth (1969–1970, 1976–82) and University Cricket Club (1970–76).
+In 1969 Charlesworth captained the Western Australian State under 19 cricket team before going on to play A grade Club cricket for West Perth (1969–1970, 1976–82) and University Cricket Club (1970–76).
 He played in 47 first-class matches for Western Australia from 1972 until 1979, making 2,327 runs at an average of 30.22.
 He was a member of Sheffield Shield winning teams in 1972–73, 1976–77, 1977–78, and was a squad member in the winning season of 1974–75.

 Hockey

 Player

 Charlesworth was coached by Ray House at Christ Church Grammar School, where he was promoted to the school's first XI at an early age.
 He was a member of the PSA Hockey Cup (now known as the Ray House Hockey Cup) winning teams of 1966–67.

 He played in and captained the Western Australia hockey team and the Australia men's field hockey team the Kookaburras.
 He was selected to represent Australia in five Olympic hockey teams, 1972, 1976, 1980 (captain) (Moscow Olympics were boycotted), 1984 (captain), and 1988, winning Silver at the 1976, Montreal Olympic Games.
 He was a member of the national team which competed in various other international tournaments including winning the World Hockey Cup in London in 1986 where he was named player of the Tournament.
 He retired from playing after representing Australia at the 1988 Olympics in Seoul.
 He played 227 games for his country and scored 85 goals.

 Charlesworth was inducted into the Australian Hockey Hall of Fame in 2008, the second person to achieve this award.

-In 1980, while playing for The University of Western Australia Hockey Club, Charlesworth also won the Olympian's Medal, an annual award presented to the player judged by umpires to be the fairest and best in men's first division competition in Western Australia.
+In 1980, while playing for The University of Western Australia Mens Hockey Club, Charlesworth also won the Olympian's Medal, an annual award presented to the player judged by umpires to be the fairest and best in men's first division competition in Western Australia.
 In addition, the female equivalent of this award, the Charlesworth Medal, is named in his honour.